Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 The good news is that developing and improving your mindfulness improves all 4 key areas of emotional intelligence:

-A recent study published in the Harvard Business Review found that mindfulness helps develop several key leadership qualities connected to emotional intelligence including:
+A study shared in the Harvard Business Review found that mindfulness helps you develop several key leadership qualities connected to emotional intelligence including:

 - Meta-cognition: The ability to monitor your thoughts and feelings, a key part of both self-awareness and emotional balance.